 - What guarantee will we have?

-Either way the correct assessment is crucial.
-Making use of a Common Property Maintenance Specialist will assist with both options.
-This will ensure that the building has been audited for current condition, failures, requirements and on-going maintenance.
-This will allow the trustees to compile a maintenance schedule and costing that will have long-term benefits and protection.
+However, proper assessment is crucial.
+Using a Common Property Maintenance Specialist will assist with both options.
+This will ensure that the building has been audited for the current condition, failures, requirements and ongoing maintenance.
+When administrators rely on information from various contractors for paint projects, I frequently get a similar response and concern. .

 The Body Corporate and the Occupational Health and Safety Act, 1993

-For DIY paint projects we must consider local and government regulations and will come into affect when trustees employ labour directly.
+For DIY painting projects we must consider local and government regulations which will come into effect when trustees employ labour directly.
 Making use of a small informal paint contractor constitutes employment.
-The smaller contractor will not have all the required insurances and official requirements and the employer (Body Corporate) therefore becomes the responsible party.
+The smaller contractor will not have all the required insurance and official requirements and the employer (Body Corporate) therefore becomes the responsible party.

-In general conversation we find there are many who have never heard of the Occupational Health and Safety Act or there are those who are vaguely aware of it and there are those who think that it only applies to factories.
-Unfortunately the Dept of Manpower for whatever reasons are essentially reactive rather than proactive and so will arrive on the scene after an accident.
-Ignorance of the law is, of course, no excuse and so, if someone suffers an injury or can show that they were subject to exposure to a hazardous substance they can come down on heavily on the subject and if it can be shown that proper procedures have not been followed the culprit will be sought.
-This can be followed by criminal proceedings and the TRUSTEES are in the hot seat!
+In general conversation, we find many have never heard of the Occupational Health and Safety Act.
+Or some are vaguely aware of it and there are those who think that it only applies to factories.
+Unfortunately the Dept of Manpower, for whatever reasons, is essentially reactive rather than proactive and so will arrive on the scene after an accident.
+Ignorance of the law is, of course, no excuse.
+So, if someone suffers an injury or can show that they were subject to exposure to a hazardous substance, they can come down heavily on the subject.
+Furthermore, if it can be shown that proper procedures have not been followed, the culprit will be sought.
+This can be followed by criminal proceedings with the TRUSTEES in the hot seat!

 “Employee- Subject to the provisions of subsection (2), any person who is employed by or works for an employer and who receives or is entitled to receive any remuneration or who works under the direction or supervision of an employer or any other person.”